Mohini HE - First Level Test 1, 1st place, 62% (need to double check that on my score sheet), 2007 AHR Nationals

 Well, until I get to enter some information about my actual Alaska Project Pony (APP), I figured I would post some pictures of horses I have known, ridden, trained, and/or shown.

-as owned by my mother and recently sold to her new home up here.
+The first picture is of Shadow, a horse that was owned by my mother and recently sold to her new home up here.
 I worked with her last summer and had a lot of fun with her.

 This is Fleet's Skybar Spirit.
 He is a paint gelding that I started undersaddle and later showed in dressage for his owners, Don and Vonda Hamilton of Laingsburg, MI.
 We were Open Training Level Champions at the show right after this picture was taken!